100sun/operating_system/readme.md

 There are four conditions which must occur *simultaneously* to *raise* the condition of *deadlock.*

-1. Mutex(Mutual exclusion): sharing forks X
+1. Mutual exclusion: sharing forks X
     - *Only one process at a time* can use a resource if other process requests the same resource, it has to *wait* till the process using resource releases it.
-2. Hold and Wait: monopolization of two forks X
-    - A process must be *holding* a resource and *waiting* to acquire another resource that is held by some other process.
-3. No Preemption: taking away forks X
+2. No Preemption: taking away forks X
     - The process holding the resources can not be preempted.
 The process holding the resource *must release the resource* voluntarily when it has completed its task.
+3. Hold and Wait: monopolization of two forks X
+    - A process must be *holding* a resource and *waiting* to acquire another resource that is held by some other process.
 4. Circular wait: a linear table, in order O
     - The process must wait for resources *in a circular* fashion.